Last updated February 9, 2023

 It's our preferred method in most cases!
 We have a number of email addresses, depending on the specific department you want, or you can email the general company address at email@example.com.
 If you need to reach a specific person, see our staff list.

 You bet.
 We're on Twitter and Facebook, @SJGames on both, and on Instagram @SteveJacksonGames.
-Keep up with our Kickstarters by following our profile, and you can find our articles on Medium.
-We have a variety of other sites we occasionally interact with – find them on our Follow Us page.
+Keep up with our Kickstarters by following our profile.
+We occasionally interact with a variety of other sites – find them on our Follow Us page.
 You can also sign up for our gamer newsletter here and read our daily blog on our home page.

 Of course.
 You don't need any special permission to add a link to us.
 Just link to